hardyoyo/code4lib19-serverspec-workshop/PITCHME.md

 * Is a great way to get to know your existing services

 Note:
 What is ServerSpec?
-It's an extension of RSpce, which is a common testing framework for Ruby.
+It's an extension of RSpec, which is a common testing framework for Ruby.
 It's also a way to get you to think about your goals before you start working with a service.
 And it's also a way to get to know what you already have.
 Its this last point that I want to focus on today.